-RHF group class instructors are dedicated to helping you stay fit in a welcoming environment.
+RHF class instructors are dedicated to helping you achieve your health and fitness goals in a welcoming, group environment.

 Jen Hughes, Yoga Instructor

 Jen attended her first yoga class with her mom at age 16 in Maine.
 She has been practicing yoga since 2000 and teaching since 2011.
 While attending school in Colorado for experiential education and recreation, she studied Iyengar yoga and Ashtanga yoga.
 Her desire to teach and share yoga with the world was sparked in November 2007 after losing one of her teachers unexpectedly to suicide.
 “The only way I could process how I felt was on my yoga mat and I knew that my dharma included offering solace of this kind to the world.
 Yoga is so much more than downward dog and balancing on one leg, it’s about building capacity for our lives.”

 Jen's classes mirror her personal practice: getting totally in tune with what your physical, emotional and mental bodies need, allowing your edge and intuition to meet at a beautiful place.
 Jen has had the opportunity while living in Seattle to deepen her practice through completing the 8 Limbs Yoga Teacher Training program and attending workshops with Nicolai Bachman and Rod Stryker.
 In addition to teaching yoga classes, Jen loves making people laugh, visiting her family in Maine and sipping tea while watching birds on her deck.

 Eunice Hobbs, Yoga & Cycling Instructor

 Eunice was drawn to yoga because she found she could be herself while practicing.
 When Eunice first began practicing yoga, however, she felt intimidated by the thin, experienced people she saw in classes.
 She kept practicing, though, because moving through the postures made her feel great!
 Being in the poses facilitated a shift in her awareness that helped her accept and love her body.